 Best time to visit Sugba Lagoon

 The best time to visit Sugba Lagoon is in the morning.
-Temperatures are more pleasant, and there are barely other people around.
+Temperatures are more pleasant, and there are barely any other people around.
 We went to the harbor at 8 am and arrived at the lagoon around 9 am.
-We were only a few other people around, and we enjoyed a lot how peaceful it was.
+There were only a few other people around, and we enjoyed a lot how peaceful it was.

 Top things to do at Sugba Lagoon

 You can rent a stand-up paddleboard to explore the lagoon.
 This was our choice because we love to SUP.
 We had a lot of fun paddling around the lake.
-It’s a perfect place to try if you haven’t paddle boarded before.
+It’s a perfect place to try if you haven’t paddleboarded before.

-If you don’t like to paddleboard the alternative is to rent a Kayak which is a great way to get around in the lagoon as well.
+If you don’t like to paddleboard, the alternative is to rent a Kayak, which is a great way to get around in the lagoon as well.

-Since we both love to swim, we decided to do half the time with the paddleboard and the other half swimming.
+Since we both love to swim, we decided to do half the time on the paddleboard and the other half swimming.
 If you are not used to swimming, we recommend you take either a paddleboard or a Kayak to explore the lagoon because it is quite big, and there are not many places where you can rest.